-1000-Word Philosophy is a constantly-growing collection of original essays on important philosophical topics.
+1000-Word Philosophy: An Introductory Anthology is a constantly-growing collection of original essays on important philosophical topics.
 These essays are introductions rather than argumentative articles.
 Each essay is as close to 1000 words (while never going over!) as the author can get it.
 A 1000-word essay takes between five and ten minutes to read.
-That’s about the length of a bus ride or a waiting room stay or the lead-up to a class meeting.
+That’s about the length of a short bus ride or a brief waiting room stay or the lead-up to a class meeting.

 Professional philosophy can seem abstract, esoteric, and hyper-specialized.
 But we all ask and try to answer philosophical questions myriad times daily: philosophy is the purview not just of the expert, but of all thoughtful people.
 Our goal in writing and sharing these essays is to provide high-quality introductions to great philosophical questions and debates.
 We hope that philosophers and non-philosophers alike will benefit from perusing these essays.
 Our authors generally provide references or sources for more information for readers whose interest is piqued by a particular topic or debate.

-If you have questions or comments, please send us an email at 1000WordPhilosophy@gmail.com.
+Please email questions or comments to 1000WordPhilosophy@gmail.com.
 If you notice an error or oversight in one of our essays, please email us, and your comments will be passed along to the essay’s author.

 1000 Word Philosophy has minimal operating costs, but if you appreciate the page and would like to make a financial contribution to its continuation and development, please contact the editors.